BeamMW/docs-gitbook/desktop/sending-beam.md

 ## **How it looks in your wallet**

-Offline payments differ from Public Offline payments, be sure to understand the differences between each transaction type before sending your Beam coins!&#x20;
+Offline payments differ from Public Offline payments, be sure to understand the differences between each transaction type before sending your Beam coins!

 ![Regular Transaction](<.gitbook/assets/2022-06-23\_15-35-46 copy.png>)

 ### **Max Privacy transaction**

-If the address you have received is for a Max Privacy transaction, you will not be able to choose between Online and Offline modes.&#x20;
+If the address you have received is for a Max Privacy transaction, you will not be able to choose between Online and Offline modes.

 ![](https://gblobscdn.gitbook.com/assets%2F-MaSm2QyXLRMULOUF0cE%2F-Mb3HlU4NRZG2T0CQICs%2F-Mb3PdNAxumltxgquq7S%2FScreenshot\_228.png?alt=media\&token=3f14a3f8-1820-436c-9d3c-2049179fd447)